nilx/ipol_demo/README.txt

    `input/index.cfg`
 4. in this new folder, customize the `params.html` and `result.html` templates in the `template` folder
-5. in this new folder, customize the `makefile`
-6. debug, test, debug, release
+5. debug, test, debug, release